 - I consider 18550 as resistance since there is a price action zone at this level which is well spaced in time (for people who are not familiar with the concept of resistance I would suggest you read about it here

-- I have highlighted the price action zone in a blue rectangular boxes
+- I have highlighted the price action zone in blue rectangular boxes

-- Hence in the backdrop of a technical resistance and lack of any key fundamental trigger, banks may not be the flavor of the season in the markets
+- Hence in the backdrop of technical resistance and lack of any key fundamental trigger, banks may not be the flavour of the season in the markets

-- As result of which traders may want to sell banks and buy something else which is the flavor of the season
+- As a result of which traders may want to sell banks and buy something else which is the flavour of the season

 - For these reasons I have a bearish bias towards Bank Nifty

-- However shorting futures maybe a bit risky as the overall market is bullish, it is only the banking sector which is lacking luster
+- However shorting futures maybe a bit risky as the overall market is bullish, it is only the banking sector which is lacking lustre

 - Under circumstances such as these employing an option is best, hence buying a Put Option on the bank Nifty may make sense